bgamari/ghc-wiki-import/plugins/type-checker/row-types/coxswain/notes.md

 1. O2 `x < y` is "non-deterministic" and total.
 Because it's total, it can relate free variables.
 This makes it non-deterministic because free variables have no invariant information that could determine their order.
 In particular, GHC compares free variables by their `Unique`, which is unpredictable.
 In particular, the unique for the "same" variable changes unpredictably between each invocation of a typechecker plugin to the next.

 I mentioned O1 rather explicitly in the `Lacks` Phase section above.
-My implementation relies on O2 to implement the "set notation" (e.g. `{u,v}`) that I used without explanation also in the `Lacks` Phase section above.
+My implementation also relies on O2 to implement the "set notation" (e.g. `{u,v}`) that I used without explanation also in the `Lacks` Phase section above via `Data.Set`.

 ### Querying the Store to Simplify/Solve Wanteds